-SEP data were scanned from 1984 to 2020, aiming at identifying well-connected SEP events (W20-90°) that reached integral energies of E>100 MeV.
+The SEP data were scanned from 1984 to 2020, aiming at identifying well-connected SEP events (W20-90°) that reached integral energies of E > 100 MeV.
 No such events occurred between 2018 and 2020.
-We identified 67 well-connected SEP events between 1984 and 2017 that extended from E> 10 MeV to E> 100 MeV.
-However, two of these events had to be excluded from our analysis.
-This is because, our event selection is based on that of Herbst et al. (2019) who considered SEP events whose origin is temporary related to X-ray solar flares of class ≥C6.0.
-The solar flare characteristics of the remaining 65 events were obtained from the online repository of the National Oceanic and Atmospheric Administration (NOAA) .
-Note that in order to get the accurate SXR fluxes, proper scaling has been applied (using a multiplicative factor of 1/0.7 for the GOES 1-8 Å channel); the saturated strong X-class event values also need further attention: their re-scaled SXR classes are taken from Hudson et al. (2022; in preparation).
+We identified 67 well-connected SEP events between 1984 and 2017 that extended from E > 10 MeV to E > 100 MeV.
+However, two of these events had to be excluded from our analysis because our event selection is based on that of Herbst et al. (2019), who considered SEP events whose origin is associated with X-ray solar flares of class \geq C6.0.
+The solar flare characteristics of the remaining 65 events were obtained from the online repository of the National Oceanic and Atmospheric Administration (NOAA)4.
+We note that in order to obtain accurate SXR fluxes, proper scaling was applied (using a multiplicative factor of 1/0.7 for the GOES 1-8 Å channel)5.
+The saturated strong X-class event values also need further attention; their rescaled SXR classes are taken from Hudson et al. (in prep.).

-For the SEP events between 1986 and 2017 we used the corrected GOES/EPS data obtained from https://satdat.ngdc.noaa.gov/sem/goes/data/avg/.
-For each of the identified SEP events we have been able to identify the peak intensity (in units of protons cm-2 sr-1 s-1, 5-min averages) in their prompt component, similar to Lario & Karelitz (2014), which is understood as the maximum intensity observed shortly after the https://gle.oulu.fi/ https://www.ngdc.noaa.gov/stp/space-weather/ solar-data/solar-features/solar-flares/x-rays/goes/ 5 https://www.ngdc.noaa.gov/stp/satellite/goes/doc/ https://www.ngdc.noaa.gov/stp/satellite/goes/doc/ GOES\XRS\readme.pdf
+For the SEP events between 1986 and 2017 we used the corrected6 GOES/EPS data7.
+For each of the identified SEP events we were able to identify the peak intensity (in units of protons $cm^{-2} sr^{-1} s^{-1}$, 5 min averages) in their prompt component, similarly to Lario & Karelitz (2014), which is understood as the maximum intensity observed shortly after the onset of the event in situ and several hours or days before the particle enhancement environment-monitor/access/avg/ https://gle.oulu.fi/

-&lt;sup>2 At present, analyses of ice cores for the Cl cosmogenic nuclide have revealed no evidence for a significant low-energy SEP event in 1859 (Cliver et al. 2022)
+$^{^2}$ At present, analyses of ice cores for the 36 Cl cosmogenic nuclide have revealed no evidence for a significant low-energy SEP event in 1859 (Cliver et al. 2022).